-The District is a suburban school district located 12 miles south of the City of St. Paul, Minnesota, which serves a general population of approximately 33,774, covers an area of about 22 square miles, and enrolled 3,794 students for the 2012-2013 fiscal year.
-In terms of number of students, the District is Minnesota's 50th largest school district.
+The District is a suburban school district located 12 miles south of the City of St. Paul, Minnesota, which serves a general population of approximately 34,189, covers an area of about 22 square miles, and enrolled 3,855 students for the 2013-2014 fiscal year.
+In terms of number of students, the District is Minnesota's 54th largest school district.
 The District has one senior high school, one middle school, and three elementary schools.

 The District provides a full range of public education services appropriate to grade levels ranging from pre-kindergarten through Grade 12.
 These include regular and enriched academic education, special education for exceptional children, and career/vocational education.
 Food service and transportation are provided as supporting programs.
 The District's community education program includes Early Childhood, Family, and Adult Basic Education programs as well as a myriad of classes for lifelong learning experiences for children and adults.

-The District strives for educational excellence and is proud of the achievements of its students and staff, including the following:
+The District strives for educational excellence and is proud of the achievements of its students and staff.